jflex-de/jflex/tex/lex-specs.md

     If the list of characters is empty (i.e. just `[]`), the expression matches nothing at all (the empty set), not even the empty string.
-    This may be useful in combination with the negation operator `'!'`.
+    This can be useful in combination with the negation operator `!`.

     Character sets may be nested, e.g. `[[[abc]d[e]]fg]` is equivalent to `[abcdefg]`.